randomnoun/TapiCallMonitorService/README.md

 * Set up the database
    * Details are in [README-SQLSERVER.md](README-SQLSERVER.md)

+* Set up the registry
-* The connection settings to the database are stored in the registry undor the following keys:
+   * The connection settings to the database are stored in the registry under the following keys:
       * HKEY_LOCAL_MACHINE\SOFTWARE\Randomnoun\TapiCallMonitorService\LogFilename
       * HKEY_LOCAL_MACHINE\SOFTWARE\Randomnoun\TapiCallMonitorService\ConnectionString

+   * You will probably need to create any folders leading up to the log file.
+In the supplied sample file it's C:\data\logs\TapiCallMonitorService
-* A sample .reg file which contains the connection string format can be found in [sample-reg-setup.reg](sample-reg-setup.reg)
+   * A sample .reg file which contains the required connection string format can be found in [sample-reg-setup.reg](sample-reg-setup.reg) .

-* Copy the exe which I also haven't added to the repos yet somewhere and install it as a service somehow.
+      * Replace 'YTTRIUM' with your hostname
+      * Replace 'pbx-dev-username' and 'pbx-dev-password' with the credentials created earlier
+      * Replace 'C:\\data\\logs\\TapiCallMonitorService' with your log path

+* Install and run the service
+   * From an elevated cmd.exe window, run the following commands:

+    cd dist
+    %SystemRoot%\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe TapiCallMonitorService.exe
+    net start TapiCallMonitorService

+# Troubleshooting
+* Check that the service has been installed in Control Panel > Administrative Tools > Services > TapiCallMonitorService
+* If the service is not listed check the output from the 'InstallUtil.exe' command above for error messages.
+* If the service is listed, try manually starting or restarting the service  ( right-click > Start or right-click > Restart )
+* Inspect the log file at C:\data\logs\TapiCallMonitorService\TapiCallMonitorService.log for error messages.
+* If the log file exists but is empty, try restarting the service; the log file is not flushed until the service is stopped.
+* Check the service account has sufficient privileges ( right-click > Properties > Log On tab > Log on as 'Local System account' )
+* Check for any startup errors in Control Panel > Administrative Tools > Event Viewer , under Windows Logs > Application
+* Ensure that the service can find the Atapi.dll ( i.e. is in the same folder as TapiCallMonitorService.exe )

 # The log

-The service writes every TAPI event to a single log table ( tblPbxLog ), and a log file.
+The service writes every TAPI event to a single log table ( tblPbxLog ) and the log file, as a colon-delimited line.

-The table and logfile are only appended to, it is up to other systems to archive these records or rotate the logs (you probably want to stop the service whilst that's happening).
+The table and logfile are only inserted into or appended, it is up to other systems to archive these records or rotate the logs.
+You probably want to stop or pause the service whilst that's happening.

-There are four main types of events which are logged:
+There are four main types of events logged:
 * Windows service events ( Start, Stop, Pause, Continue )
 * TAPI call events ( NewCall, CallStateChanged, CallInfoChanged )
 * TAPI line events ( LineAdded, LineChanged, LineRemoved )